eolatuyi/XCP-Learnings/raspbian_bringup/README.md

 ### Known Issues
 - Yet to test sending a request to server while DAQ transmission is running
+- Remove FreeRTOS files not relevant to realizing concept.

 ## Folders/Files
 ### [Configs Folder](/raspbian_bringup/Configs)